OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 #### Logout Button

-Web applications must provide a visible an easily accessible logout (logoff, exit, or close session) button that is available on the web application header or menu and reachable from every web application resource and page, so that the user can manually close the session at any time.
+Web applications must provide a visible and easily accessible logout (logoff, exit, or close session) button that is available on the web application header or menu and reachable from every web application resource and page, so that the user can manually close the session at any time.
 As described in *Session_Expiration* section, the web application must invalidate the session at least on server side.

 **NOTE**: Unfortunately, not all web applications facilitate users to close their current session.
 Thus, client-side enhancements allow conscientious users to protect their sessions by helping to close them diligently.